jshvn/professional/linkedin/linkedin.md

 Overview:

-Joined the hardware automation team at Aruba to develop an automated testing platform based on commodity hardware (Raspberry Pi, Roomba robots) and a pan-tilt servo system.
-This platform was used to automate physical world interaction and 802.11 RF tests.
+Developed an automated testing platform using commodity hardware and a pan-tilt servo system for RF tests.

 Highlights:

-* Wrote a controlling wrapper API over existing Roomba microcode to simplify and more robustly control the platform
+- Developed a motion control wrapper API over existing microcode to simplify and enhance flexibility of the platform
-* Wrote orchestration platform and API to automate control of six free-roaming robots, effectively swarm control, including collision detection and avoidance
+- Built an orchestration platform and API to automate control of six robots, enabling swarm control with collision detection and avoidance
-* Wrote controlling API for commodity pan-tilt servo system such that RF heatmaps could be profiled in multiple orientations via automation
+- Wrote controlling API for commodity pan-tilt servo system such that RF heatmaps could be profiled in multiple orientations automatically

-- Successfully completed ACMA and ACMP certification courses
+- Successfully completed ACMA and ACMP (now CA) certification courses, acquiring a comprehensive understanding of Aruba's wireless products
-- Presented project outcomes at Aruba Tech Talk; was the Featured Intern on corporate blog
+- Gave a Tech Talk on RF testing automation methods, and was the featured summer intern on Aruba's corporate blog

 ---
 ### Software Engineering Intern